Code-Institute-Submissions/Wxrren-GamerLeague/README.md

 ## Wire Frames

-When designing this website I intended the site to have a very minimal design that was easy to spot what was relevant information and how to navigate to where they wanted to be.
+When designing this website I intended to have a very minimal design that was easy to spot what was relevant information and how to navigate to where they wanted to be.

 I have made some changes during the creation of the website.
 These changes were to the [Home Page](#home-page---wireframe-for-desktop-tablet-and-mobile), [Gallery Page](#gallery-page---wireframe-for-desktop-tablet-and-mobile) and the [Join Page](#join-page---wireframe-for-desktop-tablet-and-mobile)